NilsBerni/democritus/README.md

 - [Raw Datasets](https://github.com/NilsBerni/RealLifeEventLogs): Contains all raw data we used and tested.

 ### Applying the User Interface
 The user interface is more of a concept than that.
 We can already use it productively in its current state.
 However, the user interface is not a mockup; if enough tested on different devices, we can use it to use productivity software.
 The interface is currently using models and training results in the cache to demonstrate its functionality.
-Applying the User Interface

 ### Applying the Framework